- Traffic is moving across the new bridge and the speed limit has returned to 55 mph.

-- On Feb.
-24, contractor crews poured 200 cubic yards of concrete for the bridge deck.
+- In Feb.
+2015, contractor crews poured 200 cubic yards of concrete for the bridge deck.

-- On Dec.
-4, contractor crews installed six massive concrete girders for the new bridge, (video).
+- In Dec.
+2014, contractor crews installed six massive concrete girders for the new bridge, (video).

 - Construction began in late March.

 - We awarded the construction contract to Scarsella Bros.
 Inc. on Feb.
 3, 2014.

 This project helps improve safety and mobility by replacing the existing SR 6 Rock Creek East Bridge west of Pe Ell with a new, wider structure that will have 12-foot lanes and 6-foot shoulders.